xqbf/counting-triangles/README.md

 Index construction (Figures 15 and 16)

-Figures 15 and 16 report index construction cost.
+Figures 15 report index construction cost.
 These values are obtained during the index-building step on the above datasets and can be observed/logged when running the index construction scripts described in the README.

+For Figure 16,

 * ALGORITHM: